 In particular, reading, is one area we have always excelled at.
-Ruma Tōtara even have their own classroom library and it's not uncommon before school to walk in and see children curled up, absorbed in books.
+Each classroom has its own library and it's not uncommon before school to walk in and see children curled up, absorbed in books.

-We are very lucky to have former Kings High School maths teacher Noel Johnston in our community, who comes in to provide extension maths for children who are ready to go the next level.
+We are very lucky to have retired secondary school math teacher Noel Johnston in our community.
+He volunteers his time to run extension maths for children who are ready to go the next level.
 He also runs our Friday lunchtime chess club!

 We are sure you will be quite amazed at just how creative our children are!

-Creativity comes in many different forms, from the arts through to maths.
+Creativity comes in many different forms, from the arts through to math.

 After lunch is the time that creativity often takes off.
 Ruma Rātā dive into their 'ultra stations' and Ruma Tōtara might be working on their passion projects or delving into questions from their 'wondering wall'.